Your Ultimate Limestone Coast Golf Trip

 You’ve assembled your entourage, dusted off Big Bertha and packed those trusty old cleats… Hey, maybe even a Hawaiian shirt or two?
 Just don’t forget your all-important caddy (read: esky).
 It’s time to hit the road from Adelaide and tee-off in the Limestone Coast.
 First stop… Kingston SE.

 Now, over to beer and lunch… and conveniently you’ll find the Crown Inn Hotel is well placed to open your scorecard in the centre of town, while the Royal Mail Hotel pumps out hearty pub grub on the coast.
+For the best fresh, locally caught southern rock lobster, visit the crew at Lacepede Seafood - a quaint, family run fish and chip shop sitting pretty by the Kingston Jetty.
 If you’re basing yourself here for a couple of nights, there’s a number of holiday houses dotted along the shore, while the Lacepede Bay Motel and Restaurant is also within a short stagger of most of the main spots.

 The Big Lobster, Kingston SE (John Montesi/SATC)